valoudefou/google_search_console/README.md

 Use the `ErrorResponse` schema to normalize failures in your Express error middleware so clients always receive the documented JSON envelope.

-## Next steps

-- Generate server/client code with your favorite OpenAPI tool (e.g., `openapi-generator`, `prism`, `stoplight`).
-- Backfill tests or contract mocks from the schema to lock in behavior as you iterate.